 HOST 214.
 Purchasing and Kitchen Management

 Technical purchasing concepts, product selection, and specifications.
 Safety and sanitation as they relate to food service establishments.
 Prepares student for work with HACCP programs.
+May be repeated up to 3 credits.
 Restricted to Community Colleges campuses only.

 HOST 216.
 Event, Conference and Convention Operations

 The ability to successfully plan, organize, arrange, and execute special events is critical to the success of many hospitality organizations.
 This course gives the student a grounding in the skills necessary to achieve success in this area.
 A variety of events are discussed and the similarities and differences with conferences and conventions are explored.
 Students are taught to organize and plan events of varying type and durations.
 Sales, logistics, and organizing skills are emphasized.
 Restricted to: Community College campuses only.